 - ST-segment elevated or depressed sign of injury

 - Significant Q—waves—sign of infarction.

 - Decreased pulse pressure; because of diminished cardiac output.

 - Increased white blood count (WBC) due to inflammatory response to injury.

 - Elevated creatine kinase MB (CK—MB)—usually done serially.
-The numbers will rise along at predetermined curve to signify myocardial damage and resolution.
+The numbers will rise along at a predetermined curve to signify myocardial damage and resolution.

 - Elevated troponin I- and troponin T—proteins elevated within one hour of myocardial damage.

 - Less than 25 ml/hr of urine output due to lack of renal blood flow.

 Treatment is focused on reversing and preventing further damage to the myocardium.
 Early intervention is needed to have the best possible outcome; Thrombolytic therapy is instrumental in reducing mortality.
 A three—hour time window is ideal for maximizing benefit.
 Medications are used to enhance blood flow to the heart muscle while reducing the workload of the heart.
 Supplemental oxygen is used to help meet myocardial oxygen demand.
 Data from coronary angioplasty and percutaneous coronary intervention (stenting) of an occluded artery have been impressive.
 Following the acute management. the patient will have to make lifestyle changes—altering diet and exercise, stopping smoking, and so on.